+Deleted: broader

+Deleted: Management objectives and goals, including the yield of conventional forest products, focus on ecological and social objectives.

 Intent: Criterion 5.1 evaluates the ability of forest management operations to be economically viable while meeting the other Criteria of this Standard.
 The forest owner or manager accounts for environmental and social costs by conforming to the Criteria and Indicators of the other Principles of this Standard.
 The following excerpt from the Forest Stewardship Council A.C.
-By-laws (Revised June 2006) Mission Statement is included to clarify the relationship between profitability and the full environmental, social, and economic costs of production:

-"Economically viable forest management means that forest operations are structured and managed so as to be sufficiently profitable, without generating financial profit at the expense of the forest resource, the ecosystem, or affected communities.
+By-laws (Revised June 2006) Mission Statement is included to clarify the relationship between profitability and the full environmental, social, and economic costs of production: "Economically viable forest management means that forest operations are structured and managed so as to be sufficiently profitable, without generating financial profit at the expense of the forest resource, the ecosystem, or affected communities.
 The tension between the need to generate adequate financial returns and the principles of responsible forest operations can be reduced through efforts to market forest products for their best value."

-Indicator 5.1.a The forest owner or manager is financially able to implement core management activities, including all those environmental, social and operating costs, required to meet this Standard, and investment and reinvestment in forest management.

-Guidance: Investment and re-investment activities may include, but are not limited to: planning; inventory; resource monitoring and protection; post-harvest treatments; capital improvements; maintenance; and any necessary ecosystem enhancement and restoration measures, over both the short-term (quarter years and years) and long-term (decades).
+USFS Intent: For National Forests, economically viable forest management is more accurately characterized as management which supports ecological, social and economic sustainability.
+Deleted: , means maximizing net public benefits.
+USFS Supplement to Indicator 5.1.a The National Forest defines, documents, and prioritizes the core management activities that need to be met for example, restoration, reforestation and road maintenance activities.
+Guidance: Investment and re-investment activities may include, but are not limited to: planning; inventory; resource monitoring and protection; post-harvest treatments; capital improvements; maintenance; and any necessary ecosystem enhancement and restoration measures, over both the Deleted: , as defined in this Standard, and secures and allocates funds sufficient to meet them, short-term (quarter years and years) and long-term (decades).
 Indicator 5.1.b Responses to short-term financial factors are limited to levels that are consistent with fulfillment of this Standard.
 Intent: Short-term financial factors may include but are not limited to: fluctuations in the market; requirements for cash flow; and, the need for sawmill equipment and log supplies.
 Guidance: "Responses to short-term financial factors" may include but are not limited to: increases in harvests or debt load; deferred maintenance of roads; and, staff reductions.
+USFS Guidance: Budget constraints and other fluctuations in appropriations may be considered short-term financial factors.
+Deleted: , rather than markets, FSC-US Forest Management Standard Page 24 of 123

+USFS Indicator 5.1.1 The National Forest seeks and implements innovative mechanisms for financing core management activities, such as stewardship contracting and partnerships or Good Neighbor Agreements with states.